 • The vertical incision of the lower segment of the uterus is performed only when the lower part of the uterus is undeveloped or too thin for a transverse incision (as in the case of some premature births).

-• When deciding on a cesarean section,you and your doctor must weigh the risks and benefits.
-Caesarean section risk only pays off in situations where labor through natural ways can create an even greater risk for the mother or child.
-Undoubtedly, you should trust your doctor, believing that the decision about cesarean section will not be taken without special need.
-We must first discuss a number of issues.
+• When deciding whether to have a cesarean section,You and your doctor must weigh the risks and benefits.
+The risk of a cesarean section is worth it only in situations where vaginal delivery would pose an even greater risk to the mother or baby.
+Of course, you should trust your doctor that a cesarean section will not be made unless absolutely necessary.
+There are a number of issues to discuss beforehand.

 • Are other methods of delivery possible beforea decision was made about caesarean section (excluding unexpected situations)?
 For example, the use of oxytocin to stimulate spasmodic activity or the use of standing position to increase activity attempts?
 True, it should be noted that in domestic clinics, alternative methods of delivery are rarely used.